About the project

-If you are working in further education, skills training, vocational education, workplace learning, lifelong learning or adult education, this free online course is designed to help you understand the benefits of blended learning and how to make more effective use of technology to support your learners.
-By the end of the course, you’ll be able to:
+If you are working in further education, skills training, vocational education, workplace learning, lifelong learning or adult education, these free online courses are designed to help you understand the benefits of blended learning and how to make more effective use of technology to support your learners.
+Course participants can also choose to follow pathways to gain further accreditation.

 Route to CMALT accreditation

 Established in 2004, CMALT is one of the longest established accreditations specifically for practitioners seeking recognition for their skills and experience in Learning Technology.
 In order to provide a route to CMALT accreditation for course participants, we have mapped the curriculum of the course to the CMALT framework.